buddhist-uni/buddhist-uni.github.io/_categories/monographs.md

   - booklets
 ---

 Usually copyrighted/commercial works, monographs are distinct from [booklets]({% link _categories/booklets.md %}) in that they were not self-published.
-They tend to be more academic and longer, though this is certainly not always the case.
+They tend to be longer and more rigorously edited, though this is certainly not always the case.